ScooloV/bbpedia/docs/gutter_bowl/leagues.md

 Unlike their bigger counterparts that play professionally, Gutter Bowl teams do not usually amass great sums of gold; and they certainly don't have the likes of treasurers or administrators to keep an eye on where all that gold is going!
 It's far more likely that a team's gold is 'looked after' by a well-meaning, but often inept, member of the team who has all the intentions of using the cash to help the team out by purchasing kits, practice balls, and anything else they need, but is far more likely to either lose some of it or be coerced by their team-mates to use it for a lengthy drinking session at the local pub!

-In a Gutter Bowl league, do not follow the rules for Expensive Mistakes as listed on page 73 of the *Blood Bowl Rulebook.* Instead, if a team has 100,000 gold pieces or more stored in its Treasury during this step of the post-game sequence, their head coach must roll a D6.
+In a Gutter Bowl league, do not follow the rules for Expensive Mistakes as listed on [page 73 of the *Blood Bowl Rulebook*](../core_rules/post-game_sequence.md#5-expensive-mistakes).
+Instead, if a team has 100,000 gold pieces or more stored in its Treasury during this step of the post-game sequence, their head coach must roll a D6.

 On a 4+ everything is fine: the head coach has managed to prevent any of the players pinching the team's profit and has resisted the urge to blow it all on expensive top-shelf beverages in the tavern!